lovepp0518/Restaurants-CRUD/README.md

 npm install
 ```

-4. Execute the code below to create database, create data table and import seed data.
+4. Execute the code below in MySQL to create the restaurant database.

 ```
-npm run db:create
+CREATE DATABASE restaurant;
 ```

+5. Execute the code below in terminal to create data table and import seed data.

 ```
-npm run db:migrate
+npx sequelize db:migrate
 ```
 ```
 npm run seed
 ```

-5. Execute the code below to start the server.
+6. Execute the code below to start the server.

 ```
 npm run start
 ```

-6. You can see the massage in the terminal.
+7. You can see the massage in the terminal.
 Now you can open the browser and go to the following URL.

 ```
 express server is running on http://localhost:3000